parse-community/docs/_includes/common/security.md

 ### Users, Roles

-This works exactly as ACL's
+This works exactly like ACLs.

 ```js
 {